Child Sexual Exploitation (CSE)

 - Are they self-harming?

-- Has their appearance changed
+- Has their appearance changed?

 If you are worried that you or someone you know is a victim of Child Sexual Exploitation please contact Sussex Police immediately on 101 giving as much information as possible.
+If a person is in immediate danger or a crime is in progress always dial 999.

 Any reports of Child Sexual Exploitation will be passed to their safeguarding investigations unit and dealt with by specially trained staff and officers.